timray674/website-content/post/javascript/javascript-glossary/index.md

 ## Scope

-Scope is the set of variables that's visible to a part of the program.
+Scope is, referred to a variable, in what portion of a program that variable is visible. `let` and `const` have block scoping, which determines a differnet scope from values defined using `var`, which have function scoping.

 ## Scoping

-Scoping is the set of rules that's defined in a programming language to determine the value of a variable.
+Scoping is how a programming language determines the scope of the variables and functions.
+We can for example have block scoping, function scoping, lexical scoping.

 ## Shim